 Mihaela Ionescu came to Chicago in 1980 from Europe and over the years she has been very active as an orchestra musician, chamber musician and violin teacher.

-Since coming to Chicago, Ionescu has been a member of the first violin section of the Lyric Opera Orchestra of Chicago and was principal second violin of the Grant Park Symphony until 1987, when she was appointed to the Chicago Symphony Orchestra by Sir Georg Solti.
+Since coming to Chicago, Ionescu has been a member of the first violin section of the Lyric Opera Orchestra of Chicago and was principal second violin of the Grant Park Orchestra until 1987, when she was appointed to the Chicago Symphony Orchestra by Sir Georg Solti.
 In addition to solo recitals, she has performed with most local ensembles and her own chamber music group, the Athenaeum Ensemble.
-She also has appeared with members of the Vermeer Quartet at the Bay Chamber Festival in Rockport, Maine, and on the Dame Myra Hess recital series at the Chicago Public Library.

 Mihaela has two adult sons, Michael and David, and two grandchildren.
 Her top priorities are balancing her career and family, but she greatly enjoys photography, interior design, gardening and traveling.